ancestral chartfatherindexhome

 The will was brought to court on 11 July 1811.

-children of John Henry and Femmetje (Brouwer) Gesner:
+children of John Henry Gesner and Femmetje/Famicha Brouwer:

-1. "Blood beads" undoubtedly refers to a devotional practice of healing, similar to Rosary beads.
-Little has been found to explain specifically what they were, but it is also likely that they were meant to represent the blood of Christ, and were not literally composed in any way of blood.
-The Rosary was not exclusively a Catholic ritual, but was also used, although not nearly as commonly, by Lutherans and other denominations.
-The prayer ritual involved, especially so far removed as it would have been by Lutheran/Dutch Reformed residents of New York/New Jersey in the early 1800s, was surely not the same as the Rosary, but similar in concept.
-Having been bequeathed specifically in this will, they undoubtedly had great importance in the family and may have been passed down through his Lutheran forebears.
+2. "Blood beads" undoubtedly refers to a devotional practice of healing, similar to Rosary beads.
+I've found little to explain specifically what they were, but it's also likely they were meant to represent the blood of Christ, and were not literally composed in any way of blood.
+The Rosary was not exclusively a Catholic concept, but was also used, although not nearly as commonly, by Lutherans and other denominations.
+Having been bequeathed specifically in this will, they undoubtedly had importance in the family and may have been passed down through his Lutheran forebears.